onox/orka/docs/plugins/terrain.md

 Displace_Terrain : constant Boolean := False;
 ```

-The maximum tesselation is controlled by the constant `Terrain_Max_Depth`.
+The maximum tessellation is controlled by the constant `Terrain_Max_Depth`.
 Increase this constant to further subdivide the terrain.
 However, older GPUs might not be able to handle values greater than 20.